 England and Belgium have both advanced from a very uncompetitive Group G and their next game against each other will determine who gets to be the first seed and who gets to be second.
 Like Belgium yesterday, England decide it was a good move to run up the score to grab that vital tiebreaker advantage against their group rivals.
 When they scored their sixth goal today England moved ahead of Belgium by the slimmest of margins according to FIFA tiebreakers.
 So if their match against Belgium ends in a tie, they will get the first seed.
 Panama were unable to do anything to stop the English onslaught and were sent packing in the most humiliating way we've seen this year.
 If you think Panama are truly awful, and they are, remember that they finished two places ahead of America in World Cup qualifying.
 Not going to Russia this summer probably saved the US an international embarrassment.

-Colombia play with joy and also bring joy to
+Colombia play with joy and also bring joy to anyone who watches. |

 In the late game, Colombia and Poland both faced an uphill battle to qualify for the next round after disappointing results in their openers.
 It was Colombia that came to play and electrified the world's biggest sporting stage just like they did in Brazil four years ago.
 Even though Bogota is 12,000 kilometers from the stadium where the match was played and Poland is practically a neighbor, it was like a home crowd for Colombia.
 With the yellow shirts in the crowd and the chants and songs in support of Colombia, you would be forgiven for thinking the game was being played in South America.
 Since Colombia lost to Japan in the first game, they still have to win against Senegal in their next outing to make the knockout phase.
 Based on what we saw today, I wouldn't bet against them.
 Poland, for the record, has been eliminated.